exakat/exakat/docs/Rules.rst

 preg_match_all() has an option to configure the structure of the results : it is either by capturing parenthesis (by default), or by result sets.

-The second option is the most interesting when the following `'foreach() <http://php.net/manual/en/control-structures.foreach.php>`_ loop has to manipulate several captured strings at the same time.
+The second option is the most interesting when the following `foreach() <http://php.net/manual/en/control-structures.foreach.php>`_ loop has to manipulate several captured strings at the same time.
 No need to use an index in the first array and use it in the other arrays.

 .. code-block:: php